-- the level of overcollateralisation over the LLP's guarantee to noteholders; and - performance of the underlying mortgage loans specifically the level of arrears and repossessions; and - performance against the triggers set out in the programme documentation.
+- the level of over collateralisation over the LLP's guarantee to noteholder;.
+2022: 166% (2021: 46%) - performance of the underlying mortgage loans specifically the level of arrears and repossessions, as set out below.
+There were no repossessions in the year (2021: nil).